-UK's May to appoint new aid minister, seeking to maintain delicate Brexit balance
+UK's May faces Brexit balancing act to replace scandal-hit minister

 Although May and her cabinet are united in their intention to take Britain out of the EU, her ministerial team is seen as a delicate balancing act between lawmakers who are still identified as ‘remainers’ or ‘leavers’ according to how they voted in the referendum.

-In replacing Patel, a prominent leaver, May has to try to maintain that balance whilst also placating younger members of the party, many of whom are angry at her mishandling of the snap election campaign and feel they should be given a chance to regenerate the party’s support.
+In replacing Patel, an outspoken leaver, May has to try to maintain that balance whilst also placating younger members of the party, many of whom are angry at her mishandling of the snap election campaign and feel they should be given a chance to regenerate the party’s support.

 Failure to satisfy the party is seen as a risk to May’s future as leader.
-She is reliant on uniting all her lawmakers to pass legislation, including the laws needed to enact Brexit, and if she is unable to do so the Conservative party - historically intolerant of weakened leaders - could seek to replace her.
+She is reliant on uniting all her lawmakers to pass legislation, including the laws needed to enact Brexit which will be up for debate in parliament next week.

+If she is unable to prove her ability to pass legislation and govern effectively the Conservative party - historically intolerant of weakened leaders - could seek to replace her.

 That would not automatically trigger a fresh national election, however, with many Conservatives fearful that the opposition Labour Party, led by socialist Jeremy Corbyn, could cast them out of power.